cuiter/cashplot/README.md

 See the `examples/config.json` file for an example configuration.

-## Getting transaction files
+## Getting transactions exports

-Transaction files can be downloaded from the ING Bank online portal.
+Transactions exports can be downloaded from the ING Bank online portal.
 When logged in, click on the download icon near the balance of the checking account.
 It's recommended to select the earliest possible start date, so that the calculated end balance corresponds to the current balance.
 Select